Yashica the Company - Success & Failure

 Volleyball Parallels Yashica's Fortunes

 Various Japanese sources refer to Yashica's involvement in volleyball competitions.
 Japanese Wikipedia tells us that volleyball had been popular in the Suwa area since 1951 and that Yashima established teams at the Shimosuwa factory gym in 1955 and in 1960, also at the Tokyo head office.
 The teams merged in 1963.
-Only the women's teams are mentioned, I don't know if there was a men's team but I suspect not.
-The Yashica team was rated highly in the national league and it is noteworthy that the Japanese women's team won gold at the 1964 Tokyo Olympics (the men won bronze).
+I have only found mention of the women's teams but there were men's teams too, confirmed by the son of Yashica employee, Hirohisa Sekiguchi.
+The Yashica women's team was rated highly in the national league and it is noteworthy that the Japanese women's team won gold at the 1964 Tokyo Olympics (the men won bronze).
 In 1967, Japan's women won the World Championship with a team featuring many Yashica players.

 (Back to Contents)